Why Do You Create? logo — a flame growing from a seed

 That vulnerability isn't the problem—it's the prerequisite.
 You can't care deeply about your work without sometimes feeling this way.

 This feeling has a name.
 It's not weakness.
-It's the tax on giving a damn.
+It's the tax on caring deeply.

 Okay.
 Let's talk about that.